 Erasmus+ grant amount

 If you are studying or working abroad as an Erasmus+ student, and comply with all relevant paperwork requirements, you are eligible to receive a non-repayable Erasmus+ grant.
 This is regardless of your level of study or nationality.
-More information on paperwork needed for Erasmus+ purposes can be found on the 'Erasmus+ Exchange Requirements' section below.
+More information on paperwork needed for Erasmus+ purposes can be found in the following 'Erasmus+ Exchange Requirements' section.

 The Erasmus+ grant is awarded in addition to any student finance that you are eligible for.
 Read more about student finance on a placement abroad year on the tuition fees and loans page.

-In addition to the Erasmus+ grant, students from disadvantaged backgrounds receive an additional ‘widening participation’ monthly supplementary grant of €120 (Erasmus+ study placements) or €20 (Erasmus+ work placements) who can demonstrate that their household income is £25,000 or less.
+In addition to the Erasmus+ grant, students from under represented backgrounds receive an additional ‘widening participation’ monthly supplementary grant of €120 (Erasmus+ study placements) or €20 (Erasmus+ work placements) who can demonstrate that their household income is £25,000 or less.